data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: solution-1

-*Solution*.
-There are many random experiments for which it is reasonable to use a measure derived from principle rather than from experimentation.
+*Solution.* There are many random experiments for which it is reasonable to use a measure derived from principle rather than from experimentation.
 For example, if we are drawing a card from a well-shuffled deck, or drawing a marble from a well-stirred urn, then we would assume that the probability measure is *uniform*.
 This assumption would lead to more accurate predictions than if we used an inferred measure based on repeated observations of the experiment.
 By extension, if we have many random variables whose distributions are known from principle and which are known from principle to be independent, then we know that their average is approximately normally distributed.

 The key difference between these examples and those requiring an empirical approach is the use of symmetry.
 There is no *a  priori* reason to believe that, for example, the possible scores on an exam are equally likely, or that an exam score is a sum of independent random variables.